8T4/mas-unity-sample/README.md

 # MAS Unity Sample
 This repository has a sample of the application of [MAS Unity](https://github.com/8T4/mas-unity).
 This code presents an example of an agent that performs the credit analysis after purchase.
 The following steps show the implementation of the sample project.

-## Create the project
+## Dependencies
-The first step is create a web API with ASP.NET Core and install the [MAS Unity](https://github.com/8T4/mas-unity) dependencies:
+The sample project was created as a web API with ASP.NET Core, and uses the [MAS Unity](https://github.com/8T4/mas-unity) dependencies:

 ```
 Install-Package MasUnity